jsatk/dotfiles/README.markdown

 There's two main branches: `master` and `ck`.  `ck` is for my work.
 If you're not me I'd recommend just using `master`.

 There's a `Makefile` that sets everything up.
 Run `make help` to see available commands.
 Running `make` with no arguments kicks off the default target.
 It should *just work* ✨.
-If it doesn't please open an [issue](https://github.com/jsatk/dotfiles/issues) [email me](mailto:jesse@jsatk.us).
+If it doesn't please open an [issue](https://github.com/jsatk/dotfiles/issues) or [email me](mailto:jesse@jsatk.us).

 It's important to note that I use [Fish Shell](https://fishshell.com).
 If this scares you that's okay.
 But you shouldn't be scared.
 Fish Shell is amazing.
 Bash is also fully supported but I don't spend my day-to-day in it so it's possible I might miss keeping it as up-to-date as my fish stuffs.